TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 #### 3.8.1 Integrate the full-featured SDK.

 If you're integrating the binary yourself, use the `HockeySDK.embeddedframework` in the subfolder `HockeySDKAllFeatures`.
-If you're using cocoapods, use
+If you're using Cocoapods, use

 ```ruby
 pod "HockeySDK", :subspecs => ['AllFeaturesLib']